School Science Lessons

 16.3.4 Saturated carboxylic acids

-Arachidic acid, icosanoic acid, C20H40O2, straight-chain saturated fatty acid, long-chain fatty acid, minor component of peanut oil
+Arachidic acid, icosanoic acid, C20H40O2, straight-chain saturated fatty acid, long-chain fatty acid, of peanut oil

 Benzoic acid, C6H5COOH, benzenecarboxylic acid, phenylformic acid, harmful if ingested